SitemapKlarity storyJoin usMedicationServiceAbout us

 Table of contents

 Excessive yawning might seem like a simple sign of boredom or fatigue to most people.
 But for those living with narcolepsy, uncontrollable yawn attacks can be a disruptive, embarrassing, and often misunderstood symptom of a serious neurological condition.
 These aren’t your typical yawns—they can come in waves lasting several minutes, accompanied by watery eyes, jaw tension, and overwhelming lethargy.
-If you’ve experienced these symptoms, you’re not alone, and there might be more to your excessive yawning than just poor sleep.

 The Science Behind Excessive Yawning in Narcolepsy